 The Kern County Aging and Adult Services Department has partnered with the Kern County Department of Health, Kern County Department of Human Services, and the University of California Cooperative Extension of Kern County to provide nutrition and physical activity education to low-income seniors.
-Supplemental Nutrition Assistance Program Education (SNAP-Ed) seeks to help persons who are likely eligible for SNAP benefits make healthy choices within a limited budget and choose active lifestyles consistent with the 2010 Dietary Guidelines for Americans, 2010 Dietary Guidelines for Americans, the 2008 Physical Activities for Americans, and MyPlate.
+The Healthy Living Program (formerly SNAP-Ed) seeks to help persons who are likely eligible for SNAP benefits make healthy choices within a limited budget and choose active lifestyles consistent with the 2010 Dietary Guidelines for Americans, 2010 Dietary Guidelines for Americans, the 2008 Physical Activities for Americans, and MyPlate.

 Program Overview for the Eat Smart Live Strong Program (PDF)